Platform shoe: 1930s-1950s

+Platform shoes continued to grow in popularity into the 1940s, their cork, wood, or plastic soles conforming to World War II material restrictions and the wartime need for practicality.
+The tighter the material restrictions, as in the UK, the rarer and lower were the platforms.
+In Nazi-occupied Paris, however, French women wore very high, very elaborate platform shoes in defiance of Nazi control and celebratory platforms were produced when Paris was liberated from the Nazis in 1944.
+Designers even worked on glow-in-the-dark platforms for use during blackouts.

 In the 1940s, platforms were designed with a high arch, but as exemplified here, they originated with the heel elevated only slightly above the toes.
 The platform brings a heavy looking foundation to the wearer that is in direct polarity to the stiletto heel.
 With its reconfiguration of the arch and structure of attenuated insubstantiality, the high heel suggests the anti-gravitational effect of the dancer en pointe.
 On the contrary, the platform displays weightiness more like the flat steps of modern dance.

+Platform shoes remained popular after the end of World War II, but Christian Dior's transformative 1947 "Corolle" collection directed the wearer toward a different fashion silhouette that did not include high platform shoes, and it was this look that would dominate the 1950s.
+A very low platform was sometimes seen during the late 1940s and early 1950s, especially on high-heeled sandals, but by the mid-fifties, these were gone, aided by cobblers who offered platform-removal services.

 In the 1950s, platform shoes were not favored in the same way that they used to be.
 Fashion returned to the more elegantly shaped shoe.